Looks like you are using an old version of Internet Explorer - Please update your browser

 It merely attempts to discern the mechanisms of God’s universe.

 Actually, that is what experimental science does (as opposed to historical science).
 Most fields of experimental science were developed by Bible-believing Christians, like us, to understand the laws of science God created.
-Please see Which scientists of the past believed in a Creator?

 What you are saying is that you find it believable that God created a universe filled with evidence to teach us about how the world works.
 But that evidence shouldn’t be believed.